 - An attribute, which is also used to update a dimension

 - Other: This is the most common selection.
 You will set the value to this if you want to write the code yourself.

-Read these top Cognos Interview Q’s now that helps you grab high-paying jobs !Previous Next
+Read these top IBM Cognos TM1 Interview Questions and Answers now that will help you grab high-paying jobs!